BryantCrisos/ShapeKeyHelper-OLD-1.1/README.md

 Known Issues: If You have merge and clipping selected on mirror modifier your shapeKeys are likely to get messed up.
 Disable both merge & clip then run click on the shapeKey options you'd like to use.

-https://blenderartists.org/t/addon-shapekey-helpers/1131849
+Be sure to check out the forum link!
+You can find the other versions here incase you'd like to try them yourself. https://blenderartists.org/t/addon-shapekey-helpers/1131849

+Hope this helps, happy blending!